Table of Contents

 Eligibility for GMAT Waiver in MBA

-Below are the general eligibility criteria for a GMAT waiver that most schools tend to evaluate by a combination of the above factors.
-However, when considering applying for a GMAT waiver, it's important to thoroughly review the specific requirements set forth by your target program and ensure that your application clearly articulates how you meet these criteria.
+Below are the general eligibility criteria for an MBA GMAT waiver that most schools tend to evaluate by a combination of the above factors.
+However, when considering applying for an MBA GMAT waiver schools, it's important to thoroughly review the specific requirements set forth by your target program and ensure that your application clearly articulates how you meet these criteria.
 Each program has its unique approach to waivers, and understanding these can significantly impact the strength of your waiver request and overall application.

 Criteria | Description |